bradwestfall/informative/README.md

 }
 ```

-There are much more elegant ways of writing validation such that you wouldn't have to re-write rules for every form, but this example shows a basic strategy for filling an error object with errors for email and password:
+There are much more elegant ways of writing validation such that you wouldn't have to re-write rules for every form, but this example shows a proof-of-concept for filling an error object with errors for email and password:

 ```json
 { "email": "Invalid Email", "password": "Invalid Password" }